 Is being gay a social problem?

 Gayness has existed since times immemorial; it’s only since Indian people started asserting everything about their personalities openly that we are waking up to the situation.
-Bewildered by their ignorance, parents, grandparents, aunts and uncles, contrary to their eons of cultural conditioning, are having to face the harsh reality that one of their sons, granddaughters, nephews or nieces is gay.
+Bewildered by their own ignorance, parents, grandparents, aunts and uncles, contrary to eons of cultural conditioning, are having to face the harsh reality that one of their sons, granddaughters, nephews or nieces is gay.
 The situation is so glum that for many elders in India, the concept of homosexuality is an impossibility that they struggle to comprehend.

 I am reminded of a recently married male patient who was advised to see me because he was not ‘participating’ in the marriage.
 His mother expressed great hope in our therapy process and thought that he would be cured of his marital diffidence, whereas the bride’s side were vehement in their criticism of his family for conniving to get their ‘abnormal’ son married.
 The girl even tried to touch him during therapy to demonstrate how he would recoil from her.
 At home, the mother apparently stood guard outside the couple’s bedroom so that her son would not escape conjugal union with his spouse!

 What would you do in cases such as these?
 How would you address a problem that was created to hide another problem?
-How will you tell them that straight marriage is not the one-stop solution to all problems under the sun?
-That individuals will not be cured of their gayness if they are married off?
+How will you tell them that straight marriage is not the one-stop solution to all problems under the sun; that individuals will not be cured of their gayness if they are married off?

 While all denominations of the LGBTQI spectrum face the ire of the ‘regulars’ to varying extents, it is the male-male relations that seem to receive the most flak from all quarters in our country.
 I am not suggesting female-female relations are accepted without problems – they are not – but somehow men falling for men is considered to be more shocking and unacceptable.

 This is probably due to the expectations surrounding the male progeny; that he should be macho, in control of all situations, well educated, gainfully employed till retirement age, married to a woman who he can keep under his thumb, and able to procreate and raise children according to his family’s expectations.
-Any deviation from this norm invites harsh criticism from all quarters, and an expectation of course-correction to fall back in line and ‘settle down’.
+Any deviation from this norm invites harsh criticism from all quarters, with an expectation of course-correction to fall back in line and ‘settle down’.

 Is homosexuality a disease?